$L^p$-Norm Bounds for Automorphic Forms via Spectral Reciprocity: Test Functions and Transforms for the Short Transition Range

 \section{Test Functions and Transforms for the Short Transition Range}

 Our treatment of the short transition range once more requires the usage of $\GL_4 \times \GL_2 \leftrightsquigarrow \GL_4 \times \GL_2$ spectral reciprocity in the guise of \hyperref[thm:4x2reciprocity]{Theorem \ref*{thm:4x2reciprocity}}.
-We choose triples of test functions $(h^{+},h^{-},h^{\hol})$ that localise to short intervals $[T,T + U]$ with $T \sim 2t_g$ and subsequently bound the associated transforms $(\widetilde{h}^{+},\widetilde{h}^{-},\widetilde{h}^{\hol})$ as in \eqref{eqn:tildehpmdefeq} and \eqref{eqn:tildehholdefeq}.
+We choose a triple of test functions $(h^{+},h^{-},h^{\hol})$ that localises to short intervals $[T,T + U]$ with $T \sim 2t_g$ and subsequently bound the associated transforms $(\widetilde{h}^{+},\widetilde{h}^{-},\widetilde{h}^{\hol})$ as in \eqref{eqn:tildehpmdefeq} and \eqref{eqn:tildehholdefeq}.
 Just as with our treatment of the short initial range, the hybrid nature of the problem at hand requires us to obtain bounds that are uniform in both the dyadic parameter $T$ and the spectral parameter $t_g$.